-It was also confirmed during the course of the 2015 Public Inquiry, that the council has spent a staggering £46.8m on the Aylesbury regeneration scheme to date and it was later revealed that the Council could end up losing £85m on the scheme while Notting Hill is guaranteed a 21% protected profit.
+In 2018, it was revealed that the Council could end up losing vast amounts of public money on the scheme while Notting Hill is guaranteed a 21% protected profit.

-When the Council Executive took its decision to redevelop the estate in September 2005, it did so on the basis of a costings estimate which calculated that the scheme would incur an overall cost to the Council of £16.1m over the scheme’s 10-year development period.
-However, the Council’s budget books show that it is spending nearly £14m on the Aylesbury scheme during the past year alone.
-Later figures showed that the Council’s estimated cost of decanting and demolishing the estate had ballooned to £150m[^4], but this figure has been well exceeded and the first development site is not even completed yet.
+When the Council Executive took its decision to redevelop the estate in September 2005, it did so on the basis of a costings estimate which calculated that the scheme would be cost broadly cost neutral to the Council.
+Later estimates in 2014 showed that the Council's estimated costs had ballooned to £150m[^4], but this figure has been well exceeded and the first development site is not even completed yet.